anvisgit/Reinforcement-Learning-for-FTL-Garbage-Collection/README.md

 ## Fallback results

-These results were collected from the current Windows-compatible fallback build and are intended as placeholders until you replace them with your own measured values.
+These results were collected from the current Windows-compatible fallback build and are intended as placeholders.

 - Greedy GC: WAF approximately 1.18
 - Random GC: WAF approximately 1.54
 - RL/PPO fallback: WAF approximately 23.67

-You can replace these values later with the actual results from your environment.